olistic/warriorjs/README.md

 }
 ```

-* In the above example, you can see the [Arrow functions](https://developer.mozilla.org/es/docs/Web/JavaScript/Reference/Functions/Arrow_functions) in use.
+* In the example above, you can see the [Arrow functions](https://developer.mozilla.org/es/docs/Web/JavaScript/Reference/Functions/Arrow_functions) in use.
 Make sure to take a look at them too!

 ## Credits